Meeting point 0. The Entrance to the Cave

 Meeting point 6.
 Wildlife

-But not only birds can be seen during the tour.
+But not only birds can be seen during the tour with the audioguide.
 Mammals, such as foxes and beech martens shelter among these rocks.
 Roe deer are common inhabitants in the Lora área, and, more elusive, the wolf crosses this territory.